Observance of Christmas by country: Denmark

 The Danish are somewhat famous for their julefrokost (pl. julefrokoster), literally meaning 'Christmas lunch', which includes various traditional Danish dishes, potentially accompanied by beer and snaps.
 These julefrokoster are popular and held within families, as well as by companies and other social groups.
 They would traditionally have taken place leading up to Christmas, but due to time constraints and stress during the Christmas month they are nowadays commonly held during November and January as well.
-The family julefrokoster, however, are normally held on Christmas Day and/or the Second day of Christmas (December 26).
+The family julefrokoster, however, are normally held on Christmas Day or the Second day of Christmas (26 December).

 Another more recent Danish tradition is the concept of television julekalendere, special Christmas-themed, advent calendar-type television programmes with a daily episode shown on each of the first 24 days of December, thus culminating on juleaften.
 Several television stations produce their own, most, but not all of which are targeted at child viewers.
 Some of the television advent calendars become extremely popular and go on to be reprised in subsequent years.

 In Denmark, Santa Claus is known as Julemanden (literally 'the Yule Man') and is said to arrive in a sleigh drawn by reindeer, with presents for the children.
 He is assisted with his Yuletide chores by elves known as julenisser (or simply nisser), who are traditionally believed to live in attics, barns or similar places.
-In some traditions, to maintain the favour and protection of these nisser, children leave out saucers of milk or rice pudding or other treats for them and are delighted to find the food gone on Christmas morning.
+In some traditions, to maintain the favor and protection of these nisser, children leave out saucers of milk or rice pudding or other treats for them and are delighted to find the food gone on Christmas morning.

 Estonia

 In the weeks preceding Christmas or jõulud, children place a slipper in their windows and receive a piece of candy or some other sweets from visiting elves (päkapikud).
-Estonians celebrate Christmas on December 24, which is referred to as jõululaupäev ('Christmas Saturday') and is by act of Parliament a public holiday in Estonia.
+Estonians celebrate Christmas on 24 December, which is referred to as jõululaupäev ('Christmas Saturday') and is by act of Parliament a public holiday in Estonia.
 Each year on this day, the President of Estonia declares the Christmas Peace and attends a Christmas service.
 The tradition was initiated by the order of Queen Christina of Sweden in the 17th century.
 Estonian children are visited by jõuluvana ('Santa Claus') on Christmas Eve, and must sing songs or recite Christmas poems before receiving their gifts.

 The evening meal typically includes pork with sauerkraut or Estonian sauerkraut with pork and barley (mulgikapsad), baked potatoes, white and blood sausage, potato salad with red beet, and pâté.
 For dessert, Estonians eat gingerbread (piparkoogid) and marzipan.
 The most highly regarded drinks during this time have been beer and mulled wine or glögi and hõõgvein ('glowing wine').
 Estonians leave the leftover food from Christmas dinner on the table overnight, in hopes that the spirits of family, friends, and loved ones will visit and also have something to eat.
 It is also customary to visit graveyards and leave candles for the deceased.

-December 25 or jõulupüha is a relaxed day for visiting relatives.
+25 December or jõulupüha is a relaxed day for visiting relatives.